danadrianmirea/cpp_playground/README.md

-Just a project I use to follow along while watching Cherno's cpp youtube tutorials
+A repo I use as a playground for various cpp code